Ahimsa Yoga Ireland embodies Aoife Ni Mhurchu's unique way of sharing Yoga with her students.

 Ahimsa expresses the essence of Aoife's approach to teaching - gently challenging her students to explore their mind, body and soul, guiding them towards their own inner teacher, the wise voice within the heart.

 I began Ahimsa Yoga Ireland in an effort to define what makes my Yoga teaching unique.
-I had always been spiritually curious, and when I came to Yoga more than 13 years ago, I knew I had discovered something special that resonated deeply with me.
+I had always been spiritually curious, and when I came to Yoga back in 2003, I knew I had discovered something special that resonated deeply with me.
 Yoga and meditation had a profoundly positive affect on my approach to life, and over the years my relationship with yoga evolved from a hobby, to a passion, to my way of life.

 At first I tried out different styles of Yoga, practiced when I could, read and explored, attended Vipassana silent meditation retreats, talked with others who knew more than me!
 Yoga became an important part of my life, but at the beginning I never imagined I could teach it.
 Over the years as I studied, travelled, and worked, most often as a language teacher (I taught French and English for years!), I started to feel that Yoga was what I really wanted to dedicate my life to.
 I already loved teaching, and to me teaching yoga corresponded perfectly with my desire to both follow my heart and serve the greater good, sharing something I truly believed could improve the lives of individuals, and perhaps society too.
 After some more adventures, I eventually returned home to beautiful Ireland to fulfil my dream and in 2012 I began training to be a Yoga teacher.